 Reactors and equipment

 The Chinese nuclear power plant will comprise six CPR-1000 pressurised water reactors (PWRs) rated at 1,080MW each.
-CPR1000 is a three-loop PWR with double containment and core-catcher.
+CPR-1000 is a three-loop PWR with double containment and core-catcher.

 HNPP is the first Chinese power plant to use seawater desalination technology for providing coolant water.
 The Dizzer 5000plus ultrafiltration modules supplied by Inge Water technologies treat 26,000m³/d of water.

 The HOLLiAS-N Distributed Control System (DCS) was installed at the first unit of HNPP.
 The control system was supplied by Hollysys Automation Technologies and was also installed in the remaining units of phase one.
-DCS is a control system which distributes controller elements throughout the system rather than centralising in a specific location.
+DCS is a control system that distributes controller elements throughout the system rather than centralising them in a specific location.
 The subsystem of each component is controlled by one or more controllers.

 Contractors and suppliers

 CGNPC was appointed as the engineering, procurement and construction (EPC) contractor for the project.
 China Nuclear Industry Huaxing Construction Company is carrying out the civil works while China Nuclear Industry 23 Construction Company is performing the installation works.
 CGNPC has also been contracted to operate the power plant for the first five years following the full commissioning of the plant.